Bridge Northumberland is funded by the European Social Fund and The National Lottery Community Fund.

-The Bridge Programme is funded by the European Social Fund and the National Lottery, through the Big Lottery Fund.
-At Bridge we support people in Northumberland who are aged 18+ and out of work due to health issues and other barriers, such as long-term unemployment, debt, low skills, caring responsibilities or housing issues.
+We support people in Northumberland who are aged 16+ and out of work due to health issues and other barriers, such as long-term unemployment, debt, low skills, caring responsibilities or housing issues.
 We are committed to working with people to remove such barriers to make lasting changes in Northumberland to move people closer to the labour market.

 Why is my information being recorded?

-The information you provide to Bridge will be shared with the Department for Work & Pensions (DWP) and used to evaluate this project and to report to the Big Lottery Fund and European Social Fund for monitoring purposes, in line with European Commission regulatory requirements.
+The information you provide to Bridge will be shared with the Department for Work & Pensions (DWP) and used to evaluate this project and to report to the National Lottery Community Fund and European Social Fund for monitoring purposes, in line with European Commission regulatory requirements.

 Data will not be used or shared for any commercial or marketing purposes.
 At all times your information will be kept securely, and nobody will have access to it that shouldn’t.

-Bridge is led by Northumberland County Council, the day to day running is managed by VoiCeS Northumberland.
-VoiCeS Northumberland are registered as a data controller with the Information Commissioners Office.
-Our registration number is ZA082434.
+Bridge Northumberland is led by Northumberland County Council, the day to day running is managed by Northumberland CVA.

 How do I find out more?